uc-cdis/data-portal/docs/portal_config.md

         "display": true
       }
     ],
-    "tagColumnName": "Tags" // optional, overrides the name of the mandatory tags column },
+    "tagsColumnName": "Tags" // optional, overrides the name of the mandatory tags column },
   "resourceBrowser": {), // see Resource Browser documentation "workspacePageTitle": "", // title to display above workspacePageDescription